jackd248/clockwork-ai/README.md

 ### Prompt

-You can adjust the default openai prompt to adjust the poem results or the desired language if you edit the environment variable `OPENAI_CLOCKWORK_PROMPT` within your `.env` file:
+You can adjust the default openai prompt to adjust the poem results or the desired language if you edit the environment variable `OPENAI_CLOCKWORK_SYSTEM_PROMPT` within your `.env` file:
 ```dotenv
 OPENAI_CLOCKWORK_PROMPT="You are a clock that shows the time in a two-line poem."
 ```